Car Accident Attorney Jim Higgins Discusses Current Status of the Toyota Recall Litigation

 Nick Paranjape: Yes.
 Yes.

-Jim Higgins: …in California and things like that is there are hundreds of lawsuits filed where people were, like you said, just endured horrific cases and those have been in the courts.
+Jim Higgins: …throughout the country there are hundreds of lawsuits filed where people were, like you said, just endured horrific cases and those have been in the courts.
 And what's been happening is experts have been battling over, well, what caused it?
 Was it driver error or were these Toyotas really accelerating?

 And what the cases have come down to are basically are the side that's representing these families are saying, you know what, whatever is causing that acceleration, the easy fix was you should have had a system in the Toyota where if you hit the break, it stops.
 Other cars have had that for a while.

 Nick Paranjape: True.
 True.

 Jim Higgins: And so that's what these cases have kind of been traveling under because no expert has been able to agree as to what caused it.
 Some says it's format, some says it's driver, some says it's problem with electronic throttle.
 And so, basically, the cases are saying, well, you know what, whatever it is, it ought to stop when it puts the break on.